-See below for highlights from some of our recent guests, with links to full interviews.
+Find highlights from some of our recent guests, with links to full interviews, below.
 Topics include public interest technology by Tara McGuinness and Hana Schank, Michael Sahota on evolutionary agile leadership, Katie Swindler on user-centered design, and content strategy with Padma Gillen.

-See all interviews in the series for further insights on civic tech with Cyd Harrell, conversation design with Jon Bloom, information architecture with Abbey Covert, and modernizing online benefits with Jamie Brennan.
+See Industry Experts: Volume II for further insights on civic tech from Cyd Harrell, conversation design with Jon Bloom, information architecture with Abbey Covert, and modernizing online benefits with Jamie Brennan.

 Tara McGuinness and Hana Schank: Authors and civic tech advocates